JurajLieskovsky/IterativeLQR.jl/docs/src/guide.md

 ## Installation

-To get started we recommend taking a look at one of the examples
+For usage, we recommend taking a look at one of the examples.

 ## Examples